 4.2.5 Institutional Members are those nonprofit organizations that are interested in perpetuating the objectives and purposes of and disseminating information concerning the ISE and have paid an annual institutional membership fee; Application for this category of membership is to be made to the Board.

-4.2.6 Corporate Members are incorporated for profit institutions that are interested in perpetuating the objectives and purposes of and disseminating information concerning the ISE and have paid an annual corporate membership fee.
+4.2.6 Corporate Members are incorporated for-profit institutions that are interested in perpetuating the objectives and purposes of and disseminating information concerning the ISE and have paid an annual corporate membership fee.
 Application for this category of membership is to be made to the Board.

 4.3 Members of each category (except Lifetime Members) must pay annual membership fees, as proposed by the Board and adopted by the General Assembly.
 Reduction or waivers of these fees may be applied for by letter to the Board.